shivshankardayal/Algebra-Context/README.md

 # Algebra-Context

+## This book is written as a way to give back to the world for what I have received.

 You need ConTeXt installed for this.
 I have used standalone version of ConTeXt on Linux.
 You can download one from https://wiki.contextgarden.net/